-- (1) Distribution pools for tenured and tenure-track faculty shall be separate from distribution pools for specialized faculty. - (2) The Needed Market Equity for each distribution pool is defined herein as the sum of the "equity salary differences," as defined in Section 23.6(g), for all eligible E&G-funded faculty in that distribution pool, as of August 7, 2017. - (3) The Available Market Equity Ratio for each distribution pool is defined herein as the total funds available for Market Equity purposes in that pool, as described in Section 23.6(h)(1), divided by the Needed Market Equity, as of August 7, 2017, for each distribution pool. - (4) The Market Equity Increase for an eligible faculty member shall be equal to the Available Market Equity Ratio for their respective distribution pool multiplied by the faculty member's equity salary difference. - (5) The maximum increase for an eligible tenured or tenure-track faculty member shall be \$3,000.
+(1) Distribution pools for tenured and tenure-track faculty shall be separate from distribution pools for specialized faculty.

+(2) The Needed Market Equity for each distribution pool is defined herein as the sum of the "equity salary differences," as defined in Section 23.6(g), for all eligible E&G-funded faculty in that distribution pool.

+(3) The Available Market Equity Ratio for each distribution pool is defined herein as the total funds available for Market Equity purposes in that pool, as described in Section 23.6(h)(1), divided by the Needed Market Equity for each distribution pool.

+(4) The Market Equity Increase for an eligible faculty member shall be equal to the Available Market Equity Ratio for their respective distribution pool multiplied by the faculty member's equity salary difference.

+(5) The maximum increase for an eligible tenured or tenure-track faculty member shall be \$3,000.
 The maximum increase for an eligible specialized faculty member, as defined in 23.6(a), will be \$1,500.
 The remaining funds available after the cap is applied shall be distributed to the remaining eligible faculty members in their respective distribution pool by multiplying the Available Market Equity Ratio for that pool by the remaining faculty member's "equity salary difference."

-- (6) The 2017-2018 increases shall be effective October 6, 2017. - (i) CIP Code Assignment Review Procedure.
+(i) CIP Code Assignment Review Procedure.
 An eligible faculty member may request a review of her or his CIP code determination by submitting a written request to the Vice President for Faculty Development and Advancement.
 The request shall contain a general description of the determination in question and copies of relevant documentation.
 Upon receipt of a request, the determination shall be reviewed by a joint committee composed of three members selected by the Vice President for Faculty Development and Advancement and three faculty representatives selected by the UFF-FSU.
 Within 15 days of receiving the request, the committee shall review the request, make a decision regarding the determination, and notify the faculty member.
 In the event that the committee vote results in a tie, a mutually agreed upon chairperson will be selected by the committee and shall make the final determination.
 The decision of the committee shall be final and binding.